 The bonds maturing on December 1, 2022, December 1, 2027 and December 1, 2037 also are subject to mandatory sinking fund redemption prior to maturity date of such Bonds, in part, by lot, upon payment of par and accrued interest, without redemption premium.
-The principal and interest of these bonds are insured as to repayment by the District by Radian Asset Assurance, Inc. During 2008, Standard & Poor's downgraded the rating of Radian from "AA" to "A" and placed Radian on CreditWatch Negative.
-During 2009, Standard & Poor's downgraded Radian to B+, which was affirmed on August 2, 2012.
-For additional information on the rating change, contact Standard & Poor's or Radian.
+The principal and interest of these bonds are insured as to repayment by the District by Radian Asset Assurance, Inc. Between 2008 and 2012, Standard & Poor's downgraded Radian several times.
+The rating has decreased from a high of "AA" on June 15, 2008, to a low of "BB-" on December 23, 2010.
+On December 10, 2013, Standard & Poor's increased the rating from "BB-" to "B+/Stable."
+For additional information on the rating changes, contact Standard & Poor's or Radian.

 The bonds are secured by and payable from Pledged Revenue consisting of monies derived by the District from the following sources, net of any collection costs: (1) the Required Mill Levy, (2) the portion of the Specific Ownership Tax which is collected as a result of the imposition of the Required Mill Levy, and (3) any other legally available monies which the District determines to be treated as Pledged Revenue.
 The Bonds are also secured by amounts held by the Trustee in a Reserve Fund in the amount of \$3,000,000.
 The Reserve Fund was created for the purpose of paying, if necessary, the principal of, premium, if any, and interest on the bonds.
 Required Mill Levy means an ad valorem mill levy imposed upon all taxable property of the District each year in an amount sufficient to pay the principal, premium if any, and interest on the bonds as the same become due and payable and to make up deficiencies in the Reserve Fund.
 The maximum Required Mill Levy is 65.000 mills, adjusted for changes in the ratio of actual value to assessed value of property within the District.
-As of December 31, 2012, the adjusted maximum mill levy is 74.717.
-For collection years 2012 and 2013, the District levied 58.000 mills for debt service.
+As of December 31, 2013, the adjusted maximum mill levy is 74.717.
+For collection years 2013 and 2014, the District levied 58.000 mills for debt service.